armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ## Install the NGINX ingress controller

-In order to expose Spinnaker to end users, you have perform the following actions:
+In order to expose Armory to end users, you have perform the following actions:

 - Expose the spin-deck (UI) Kubernetes service on some URL endpoint
 - Expose the spin-gate (API) Kubernetes service on some URL endpoint
-- Update Spinnaker (via Halyard) to be aware of the new endpoints
+- Update Armory (via Halyard) to be aware of the new endpoints

 We're going to install the NGINX ingress controller on AWS (this uses the Layer 4 ELB, as indicated in the NGINX ingress controller [documentation](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md#aws) - you can use other NGINX ingress controller configurations such as the Layer 7 load balancer per your organization's ingress policy.)

-(Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)
+(Both of these are configurable with Armory, but the NGINX ingress controller is also generally much more configurable)

 From the `workstation machine` (where `kubectl` is installed):